GauravKBaruah/lab-website/_projects/1_project.md

 ### Selected References

 Our recent work explores these dynamics in greater detail.
-For example, we found that network structure significantly impacts trait evolution {% cite einstein1950meaning %}.
-You can find more details about these frameworks in our previous studies {% cite einstein1950meaning %}.
+For example, we found that network structure significantly impacts trait evolution and stability {% cite baruah_stability_2024 %}.
+You can find more details about these frameworks in our previous studies {% cite baruah_evolution_2025 %} and {%cite baruah_impact_2022 %}.